teviet/lofasmio/formats.md

 ### ABX format

-Although the BBX format is the LoFASM standard, in situations where terminal- or email-safe files are required, there is the ASCII Bit Array (ABX) format.
+Although the BBX format is the LoFASM standard, in situations where terminal- or email-safe files are required, one may use the ASCII Bit Array (ABX) format.
 Files conventionally have a `.abx` filename extension, the first header comment line is `%ABX`, and the _encoding_ is one of several ASCII encoding schemes.
 See abx(5) documentation